-A growing number of U.S. employers are making the switch to self-insured employer-sponsored health plans.
+A growing number of U.S. employers offer self-insured employer-sponsored health plans.
 Reduced costs, increased cash flow, decreased taxes, access to data and improved service are just some of the potential benefits.

 Most self-insured employers also purchase stop-loss insurance (i.e., reinsurance).
 In this scenario, the employer pays medical claims up to the stop-loss coverage level.
 Eligible claims beyond that are reimbursed by the stop-loss carrier, making the value of reinsurance immeasurable when a large claim occurs or when higher-than-expected aggregate claims occur during the plan year.

 However, stop-loss insurance coverage is nuanced.
 Significant variations between contracts and the way in which contract administration is managed can have dramatic effects on how, when or even whether a claim is covered.

 For a number of years now, the competitive landscape has fostered many more circumstances where the stop-loss policy has been awarded to a carrier other than the claims administrator, commonly referred to as a carve-out.
 The small front-end premium savings has the potential to create enormous gaps in coverage, putting the company at risk for financing claims that it thought were insured through the stop-loss policy.

 Employers should work with insurance professionals to thoroughly understand contract terms and total expected and maximum liability before finalizing decisions about stop-loss coverage.
 A few contractual items to watch for include the following:

 - Unique lifetime, annual or specific condition maximums or exclusions

 - Coverage inconsistencies with underlying medical plan benefits

 - Reimbursement timing issues that can cause cash flow stress